-469.030 Office of Energy; duties.
-(1) There is created the Office of Energy.
+- 469.030 State Department of Energy; duties.
+(1) There is created the State Department of Energy. - (2) The State Department of Energy shall: - (a) Be the central repository within the state government for the collection of data on energy resources; - (b) Endeavor to utilize all public and private sources to inform and educate the pub-

-- (2) The Office of Energy shall: - (a) Be the central repository within the state government for the collection of data on energy resources; - (b) Endeavor to utilize all public and private sources to inform and educate the public about energy problems and ways in which the public can conserve energy resources; - (c) Engage in research, but whenever possible, contract with appropriate public or private agencies and dispense funds for research projects and other services related to energy resources, except that the Office of Energy shall endeavor to avoid duplication of research whether completed or in progress; - (d) Qualify for, accept and disburse or utilize any private or federal moneys or services available for the administration of ORS 176.820, 192.501 to 192.505, 192.690, 469.010 to 469.225, 469.300 to 469.563, 469.990, 757.710 and 757.720: - (e) Administer federal and state energy allocation and conservation programs and energy research and development programs and apply for and receive available funds therefor; - (f) Be a clearinghouse for energy research to which all agencies shall send information on all energy related research; - (g) Prepare contingent energy programs to include all forms of energy not otherwise provided pursuant to ORS 757.710 and 757.720: - (h) Maintain an inventory of energy research projects in Oregon and the results thereof; - (i) Collect, compile and analyze energy statistics, data and information; - (j) Contract with public and private agencies for energy activities consistent with ORS 469.010 and this section; and - (k) Upon request of the governing body of any affected jurisdiction, coordinate a public review of a proposed transmission line according to the provisions of ORS 469.442.
-[1975 c.606 §4; 1981 c.792 §2; 1987 c.200 §4; 1993 c.569 §2; 1995 c.551 §3; 1999 c.934 §5; 1999 c.1043 §9]

-469.040 Administrator; duties; appointment.
-(1) The Office of Energy shall be under the supervision of the administrator of the Office of Energy who shall:
+- lic about energy problems and ways in which the public can conserve energy resources; - (c) Engage in research, but whenever possible, contract with appropriate public or private agencies and dispense funds for research projects and other services related to energy resources, except that the State Department of Energy shall endeavor to avoid duplication of research whether completed or in progress; - (d) Qualify for, accept and disburse or utilize any private or federal moneys or services available for the administration of ORS 176.820, 192.501 to 192.505, 192.690, 469.010 to 469.225, 469.300 to 469.563, 469.990, 757.710 and 757.720; - (e) Administer federal and state energy allocation and conservation programs and energy research and development programs and apply for and receive available funds therefor; - (f) Be a clearinghouse for energy research to which all agencies shall send information on all energy related research; - (g) Prepare contingent energy programs to include all forms of energy not otherwise provided pursuant to ORS 757.710 and 757.720: - (h) Maintain an inventory of energy research projects in Oregon and the results thereof; - (i) Collect, compile and analyze energy statistics, data and information; - (j) Contract with public and private agencies for energy activities consistent with ORS 469.010 and this section; and - (k) Upon request of the governing body of any affected jurisdiction, coordinate a public review of a proposed transmission line according to the provisions of ORS 469.442.
+[1975 c.606 §4; 1981 c.792 §2; 1987 c.200 §4; 1993 c.569 §2; 1995 c.551 §3; 1999 c.934 §5; 1999 c.1043 §9; 2003 c.186 §1] - 469.040 Director; duties; appointment; rules.
+(1) The State Department of Energy shall be under the supervision of the Director of the State Department of Energy, who shall: - (a) Supervise the day-to-day functions of the State Department of Energy; - (b) Supervise and facilitate the work and research on energy facility siting applications at the direction of the Energy Facility Siting Council; - (c) Hire, assign, reassign and coordinate personnel of the State Department of Energy, prescribe their duties and fix their compensation, subject to the State Personnel Relations Law; and - (d) Adopt rules and issue orders to carry out the duties of the director and the State